Bancroft series 1 recap: Here’s everything that happened back in 2017

 Two years have handed since Bancroft first hit our screens, with Sarah Parish starring as a ruthless and psychopathic police boss with a giant secret.

 The drama centred round our anti-heroine, Detective Superintendent Elizabeth Bancroft (Parish), and her younger colleague DS Katherine Stevens (Faye Marsay).
-Katherine had been given a chilly case to resolve, and he or she was decided to search out out who actually killed Laura Fraser (Lily Sacofsky) again in 1990.
+Katherine had been given a chilly case to unravel, and he or she was decided to seek out out who actually killed Laura Fraser (Lily Sacofsky) again in 1990.

 However, as we quickly came upon, Bancroft herself was linked to this case.
 Particularly, she was Laura’s killer.